genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 #### Server configuration

 This component requires a server side module to be installed and running.
-Luckily, this is already available in the WSL training distro you're using.
+Please access the [reporting distribution 6.5.0](https://genesisglobal.jfrog.io/ui/native/libs-release-local/global/genesis/reporting-distribution/6.5.0/reporting-distribution-6.5.0-bin.zip) and export the files into your **.genesi-home** directory.

 To make data available to users so that they can create reports, you must insert entries into the `REPORT_DATASOURCES` table.
 This table determines which data resources can be reported on.

+Now import the **REPORTING_DATASOURCES.csv** into genesis.

 The Report Server adds the following metadata services:

 - ALL_SAVED_REPORTS (Data Server)
 - SAVED_REPORTS (Request Response)
 - ALL_REPORT_DATASOURCES (Request Response)

+go to your resource deamon and start all processes.

 #### Front-end configuration